 how can the process be easier?

-The good news is that there are a few simple things you can do to help avoid a lot of back and forth.
+The good news is that there are a few simple things you can do to help avoid unnecessary back and forth.

 we’re here to help

-While the extra paperwork may be unavoidable, we’ll be here to help you navigate the new AML compliance requirements.
+While the extra paperwork may be unavoidable, we’ll be here to help you navigate these AML compliance requirements.

-If you have any questions on what these changes mean for you or your business, reach out to your usual contact at businessDEPOT, email oneplace@businessdepot.com.au or give us a buzz on 1300 BDEPOT.
+If you have any questions about what this means for you or your business, reach out to your usual contact at businessDEPOT, email oneplace@businessdepot.com.au or give us a buzz on 1300 BDEPOT.

 stay in the loop